 The objective is to buy an item to fill each of your grocery bags without running out of money.
 Up to four students can play at a time, plus someone can be the banker to collect all the money.

-This game is great because it's easy to differentiate.
+This is one of the best activities to teach counting money because it’s so easy to differentiate.
 You can change the prices on each item to make them even amounts, or you can increase the difficulty and have the banker give players the correct change for each purchase they make.

 Counting Money Apps